 Symptoms of good burning due to Kshara – Attaining black color, similar to the ripe fruit of Jambu (Jamun fruit),

-depression of the site- are the feature of a samyag dagdha.
+Depression of the site- are the feature of a samyak dagdha.

 The opposite of it, that is appearance of